Fairytale Forest: Pinocchio

 The fairytale which was revealed to the public on 24 March 2016 depicts the story of the puppet who becomes a boy.
 In fairytale forest Geppetto's shop (designed as "la bottega di Geppetto) is shown desolate and with a note which informs the reader that Geppetto has left his home looking for Pinocchio.
-A few meters to the left of the shop the visitors can see monstrous fish which has devoured both Geppetto and Pinocchio who are visible when in opens its mouth.
+A few meters to the left of the shop the visitors can see monstrous fish which has devoured both Geppetto and Pinocchio who are visible when it opens its mouth.